 The start point for the Speyside Way is the car park near Aviemore police station.
 On leaving the village you find yourself walking through coniferous and birch woodland and across heather, close to the line of the restored Strathspey Railway.
 This now links Aviemore with Boat of Garten, the "Osprey Village" as its road signs proudly proclaim.
 Accommodation in the Boat of Garten area can be found via our Aviemore & Badenoch Area Page.

 The walk from Boat of Garten takes you first through the RSPB Abernethy nature reserve to Nethy Bridge, then along a disused railway line to Grantown on Spey.
-Accommodation in the Grantown area can be found via our Aviemore & Badenoch or Speyside Area Pages.
+Accommodation in the Grantown area can be found via our Aviemore & Badenoch Area Page.

 And as the Speyside Way's official website points out, if you pick your accommodation in Tomintoul carefully, you can probably arrange a lift back to Ballindalloch to restart the main path where you left off after the additional day.
-Accommodation in the Tomintoul area can be found via our Moray or Speyside Area Pages.
+Accommodation in the Tomintoul area can be found via our Moray Area Page.

 The route from Ballindalloch towards Craigellachie follows the track of the disused Strathspey Railway.
 You really are in the heart of whisky country here, as the names of settlements you pass like Knockando and Aberlour reveal.
 Aberlour is also home to the Speyside Way Visitor Centre, in many ways the focus of the walk.
 On reaching Craigellachie you have the choice of resting up and enjoying the delights of the village, or pressing on to walk the shorter of the Speyside Way's two spurs, the 4 miles to Dufftown.